 Because they are part of the nightshade family, and contain a toxin called solanine, these too are toxic to ducks.
-Solanine is known to kill red blood cells, cause heart failure, and scours.
+Solanine is known to attack red blood cells, cause heart failure, and scours.

 Some keepers chop up red tomatoes and give to ducks as a once-in-a-while treat because they are supposed to be safe.
 I have opted to just skip tomatoes altogether as treats due to worries over toxicity.

 This vegetable is also a member of the nightshade family and is therefore toxic to ducks, and should never be given as a treat.

 Do not ever give your ducks sweet snacks or especially chocolate – which can be toxic.
 The ducks are unable to process artificial sweets properly.

 When poultry birds consume mouldy or rotting food it can cause deformities in offspring, hamper wing growth, and cause aspergillosis – a potentially fatal infection of the lungs.

 Never feed poultry birds the skins, flesh, or pits of avocados.
 They are toxic to the birds and can cause myocardial necrosis.

 The raw leaves from this plant contain oxalic acid, which is toxic.
 Consumption of rhubarb can cause thin-shelled eggs, as well.

 Ducks (and many types of livestock) cannot eat onions because they contain thiosulphate.
 This toxin kills red blood cells and can cause both fatal anemia and jaundice hen consumed in large amounts.